-Section 7.
+Section 9.
 Approval of Landscape Plans.

-Owners of all Residential or Commercial parcels shall submit any landscape plan that must be approved by a homeowners or property-owners association or similar common-ownership organization, or that is otherwise subject to advance review under the provisions of deed covenants, conditions, and restrictions ("Plan") to the District for approval before implementation of the Plan.
-The Plan shall describe the landscaping in sufficient detail so that the District can evaluate the Plan for compliance with this Ordinance, and the District's review of the Plan will be limited to such compliance.
-The District's approval of the Plan shall be valid for 2 years from the date of approval.
-Upon completion of the landscaping, such work must be inspected for proper sign-off.
+Owners of all Residential or Commercial parcels shall submit any landscape plan that must be approved by a homeowners' or property-owners' association or similar common-ownership organization, or that is otherwise subject to advance review under the provisions of deed covenants, conditions, and restrictions ("Landscape Plan") to the NFD for approval before implementation of the Landscape Plan.
+The Landscape Plan shall describe the landscaping in sufficient detail so that the Fire Chief or the Fire Chief's designee can evaluate the Landscape Plan for compliance with this Ordinance, and the NFD's review of the Plan will be limited to such compliance.
+Prior to any submission of a Landscape Plan, the property must be in compliance with applicable Defensible Space requirements.
+The NFD's approval of the Landscape Plan shall be valid for 2 years from the date of approval.
+Any material change in landscaping plans must be re-submitted for review and approval by the NFD.

+Upon completion of the landscaping, such work must be inspected by the NFD for proper sign-off.

-Section 8.
+Section 10.
 Disclosure and Inspection Required Prior to Close of Escrow.